AmarooHQ/whitepaper/10-Ultra-Terminum/a10-appendix-headers-plus-proofs.md

 %% INSERT ### TABLE: tps_port

-: The effect of including Proofs of Reflection, with +T, alongside headers (+PoRTs).
+: The results of including Proofs of Reflection, with +T, alongside headers (+PoRTs).

 %% END ### RELEASE